Best practices from the fields of rehabilitation, pain management, athletic development, & behavioral modification.

 Part C – RECOVER

-MOBILITY from the ground up Joint by Joint (including many techniques of Dr Karel Lewit & Pr Vladimir Janda from Prague).
+This Lab Immersion Experience focuses on MOBILITY from the ground up by taking a Joint by Joint approach (including many techniques of Dr Karel Lewit & Pr Vladimir Janda from Prague).

 Each area is taught in sequence following basic principles & a systematic process which helps you assimilate the techniques with GPP, & region specific rehab (ie tendonopathies).